sparkbox/standard/code-style/scss/README.md

 ## ITCSS

 ITCSS stands for Inverted Triangle CSS.
 It separates CSS into sections to help developers manage CSS specificity and the cascade.
-There are seven layers of the inverted triangle.
+There are seven layers of the inverted triangle, though not every project will need all seven.
 The idea is that you start with a wide reach and low specificity at the top, and as you go down, the reach narrows and the properties get more specific.
 This helps you avoid specificity issues.

 #### Settings